 We've had over 1000 bands pass through our doors in the last 32 years, and the biggest mistake that bands make is thinking that they are in competition with every other band out there.
 It's a flawed approach for so many reasons.
 The music industry isn't like conventional business or sports, where your success comes only by overcoming or beating your competition, or where the success of others comes at the cost of yours.
 In the music industry the success of one band feeds into the success of others.
 In 1977 some punk bands helped to create a new market for that music, which in turn helped create success for other punk bands.
 The same happened in the late 1980s for the baggy scene, the mid 1990s for Britpop, the early 2000s for the new garage revolution, and so on.
 The success of many bands was only possible due to the success of other bands who played a similar style of music, with them creating a demand for that music that another band could capitalise on.

 There is no direct link between how good a band's music is, and how successful they are.
-There's a rough link, but it's never directly proportional or absolute, which is why so many record labels/band managers/PR companies/radio pluggers will do everything that they can to insert themselves into a band's career, taking their cut of the bands earnings for their services.
-The necessity of these roles depends on there not being a direct link between how good and how successful a band was, as if such a correlation existed then their services wouldn't be needed.
-In doing they're so whittling down the income that the band earns, so no wonder it's so common to have bands barely being able to make minimum wage salaries, despite having millions of plays on Spotify.
-Bands turn to these people precisely as they realise that they need as much help as possible, and if the band becomes successful then it's seen as a solid business move; if the band is literally unable to turn their great music into commercial sales without any outside help, then they feel that it's better for them to sign most of their control away and earn 10% of the rewards for the vast commercial success that other people create for them.
-Their logic is that keeping 10% of a huge pot of success is better than retaining 100% of nothing.
+There's a rough link in most cases, but it's never directly proportional or absolute, which is why so many record labels, band managers, PR companies or radio pluggers insert themselves into a band's career, taking their cut of the bands earnings for their services.
+The necessity of these roles depends on there not being a direct link between how good and how successful a band was: if such a correlation automatically existed, then their services wouldn't be needed, and their involvement whittles down the income that the band earns dramatically.
+No wonder it's so common to have bands barely being able to make minimum wage salaries, despite having millions of plays on Spotify.
+Bands turn to these people precisely as they realise that they need as much help as possible, and if the band later becomes successful then it's seen as a solid business move.
+By all means, if the band is literally unable to turn their great music into commercial sales without any outside help, and if they feel that it's better for them to sign most of their control away and earn 10% of the rewards for the vast commercial success that other people create for them, then there is a certain logic to that.
+Keeping 10% of a huge pot of success is better than retaining 100% of nothing.

 The problem is: how does the band know that they can't create the success themselves?
 The truth is that they don't, but they fall into the trap of thinking that they don't have enough time to meet people, to build up the contacts within the industry that they need, to learn the skills of how to record themselves, how to market themselves, or how to get their music into the right hands.
+That all takes time and money that they don't have.
 Since they aren't making any money from their music they need to work a day job, leaving them with insufficient time to build up the band to the level of success where they don't need to work that day job.
 It's a vicious circle.